yehia67/documentation/dev-essentials/0.1/concepts/addresses-and-signatures.md

     ADDRESS....ENDOFADDRESS;1000

-Nodes don't know which client owns an address because they don't have the clients' seeds.
-So, nodes use cryptography to validate a transaction.
+Nodes don't know which client owns an address because they don't have the clients' seeds, so they use cryptography to validate a transaction.

 When a node validates a transaction, it makes sure that, if it withdraws IOTA tokens, it was created by the owner of the seed that owns the address.
 The node does this by checking the transaction signature.

-To create a valid signature, you need the private key that corresponds to the address from which IOTA tokens are being withdrawn.
+To create a valid signature, a client needs the private key that corresponds to the address from which IOTA tokens are being withdrawn.

 The only way to create this private key is by owning the seed that was used to create the address.
 This way, signatures prove ownership of an address by proving ownership of the private key and thus the seed.